microsoft/api-guidelines/graph/patterns/operations.md

 - a change of a resource (i.e., increment the value of a property) rather than a state (i.e., the final value of the property)
 - complex processing logic that shouldn't be exposed to the client
-- operation parameters might convey a restricted set of option (i.e., a report that can has to specify a date range)
+- operation parameters might convey a restricted set of option (i.e., a report that has to specify a date range)
 - the operation leverage some service-side data not exposed to (or easily retrieved in context by) the user.

 You can consider related patterns such as [long running operations](./long-running-operations.md) and [change tracking](./change-tracking.md).

 ## Issues and considerations

 - Microsoft Graph does NOT support unbound actions or functions.
 Bound actions and functions are invoked on resources matching the type of the binding parameter.
 The binding parameter can be of any type, and parameter value MAY be Nullable.
 For Microsoft Graph, actions and functions must have the `isBound="true"` attribute.
 The first parameter is the binding parameter.

 - Both actions and functions support overloading, meaning a schema might contain multiple actions or functions with the same name.
 The overload rules as per the OData [standard](http://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/odata-csdl-xml-v4.01.html#sec_FunctionOverloads) apply when adding parameters to actions and functions.